Akash-Veerla/MicroIT-Project/README.md

 # MicroIT-Projects

-This repository contains two C++ based utility tools created as part of a Micro IT project.
+This repository contains two C++ based utility tools created as part of a Micro IT Internship.
 Each tool is written with simplicity, usability, and practicality in mind, focused on console-based applications.

 ## Projects Included